-In 1970, Jim moved from Long Island to St. Louis, MO to attend college at Washington University, and somehow stumbled into the late DeWitt Scott ("Scotty"), who ran a tiny, but influential steel guitar studio on the outskirts of town.
+After Jim moved to St. Louis, MO to attend college at Washington University, he somehow stumbled into the late DeWitt Scott ("Scotty"), who ran a tiny, but influential steel guitar studio on the outskirts of town.
 Scotty became Jim's first steel guitar teacher and sold him his first steel guitar (a 1940's-model Gibson Electraharp, with 8 strings and 6-pedals coming off the side: what a contraption!)
 While in college, Jim earned some pocket money by playing steel for a country-rock band called "Whitehorse".
 Among other places, they used to play regularly at Chuck Berry's private club on his home grounds in Wentzville, MO.

 Throughout the 1980s and early 1990s, Jim continued to play, on and off, working in a variety of jazz, country and swing bands in Missouri, Florida and Pennsylvania.
 During that time, he was fortunate to have the opportunity to study steel guitar with many of the world's finest players, including Buddy Emmons, Jeff Newman, Paul Franklin, Maurice Anderson, Bobby Black, Winnie Winston, and others.